OverlordZorn/LEARN/GIT/01 Introduction.md

+# Git Introduction
 Hey, in this course, we'll dive into Git, a system for tracking changes in files and coordinating work in teams.

     $ git init